diagrams/diagrams-doc/doc/manual.rst

 building under GHC 7.6 and the last time you installed ``gtk2hs-buildtools`` was sufficiently long ago---otherwise you may get FFI-related errors when building the `cairo`:pkg: package.)

-You can also mix and match these flags to get multiple backends.
+Add ``-fgtk`` to also get a GTK backend (based on the cairo backend) which can render diagrams directly to GTK windows.

+You can also mix and match all the above flags to get multiple backends.
 Note, if you don't want the SVG backend at all, you must add the ``-f-svg`` flag to disable it.

 `See the wiki for the most up-to-date information`_ regarding installation.
 If you have trouble installing diagrams, feel free to